jgbustos/ml_rest_api/README.md

 ```
 Open the URL http://localhost:8888/api/ with your browser and see the sample Swagger documentation

+## Interfaces exposed
+Swagger JSON file available from URL http://localhost:8888/api/swagger.json

+### Health
+These two methods are meant to be used as the liveness and readiness probes in a Kubernetes deployment:
+* GET http://localhost:8888/api/liveness returns 200/"Alive" if the service is up and running
+* GET http://localhost:8888/api/readiness returns 200/"Ready" or 500/"Not Ready" depending on whether the ML model has been correctly initialised or not

+### Model
+* POST http://localhost:8888/api/model/predict will return a prediction using the ML model.
+The data_point structure shows the JSON argument that must be supplied, and example values for each of the fields.
+The service will validate that all the mandatory values are passed.
+Return values are:
+  * 500/"Not Ready" if model is not correctly initialised
+  * 400/Validation error if any mandatory parameter is missing or the wrong data type (e.g. str, int, bool, datetime...) is supplied
+  * 200/Predicted value based on JSON input

 ## Setting up the model
 TODO